JamieVaughn/fire-flux/README.md

 firebase init hosting
 ```

-When you’re ready, deploy your web app
+When you’re ready, deploy your web app:

-Put your static files (e.g., HTML, CSS, JS) in your app’s deploy directory
-(the default is “public” make sure to switch to "dist" for vite builds). i
+Put your static files (e.g., HTML, CSS, JS) in your app’s deploy directory (the default is “public” make sure to switch to "dist" for vite builds).

 Dont forget to run `npm run build` to rebuild your vite project into the "dist" folder.

 Then, run this command from your app’s root directory:
 ```
 firebase deploy